Nedomax/Noelballena-Analytics/README.md

 ### Hospital Patient Records - Length of Stay Analysis
 **Tools:** Python, Jupyter Notebook
-Explored a synthetic hospital dataset to identify factors associated with longer patient stays.
-Conducted end-to-end EDA using pandas, matplotlib, and seaborn, covering LOS by condition, age group, readmission status, cost, and satisfaction across seven visualizations.
+Ran an exploratory analysis on a hospital dataset to figure out what made some patients stay longer than others.
+Older patients and those who had been readmitted had the longest stays on average.
+Wrote it up across seven visualizations in Python.

 🔗 [View Repository](https://github.com/Nedomax/Hospital-Patient-Records-Analysis.git) ←